Scamp (comics): Early storylines

 The first story ran for four weeks, from October to November 1955.
 Scamp is a bold, playful puppy who does not like to do as he is told.
 He decides to dig a hole under the backyard fence and seek adventure.
-He rolls in grass, chases birds, steals a bone from another dog and generally enjoys himself.
+He rolls in grass, chases birds, steals a bone from another dog, and generally enjoys himself.
 As night falls, he realizes that he does not know how to return home.
 Worried, Lady tells Tramp to go and find their son.
 Tramp meets with the bloodhound Trusty, but they cannot find Scamp until they hear the sound of a scuffle, which is a huge angry dog, fighting with Scamp.
 Tramp bites the large dog and chases him away, and Scamp wags his tail, claiming, "I guess I fixed his wagon, didn't I?"
 Exhausted, Scamp falls asleep, and Tramp and Trusty carry him home.

 In the next four-week story (November to December 1955), Tramp goes out for a walk, promising to "bring home the bacon" for his family.
-He eats some scraps and talks with old friends, until it's late and he realizes the family is waiting for him.
+He eats some scraps and talks with old friends, until it is late and he realizes the family is waiting for him.
 He finds an unfriendly dog with a big bone, and tricks the mutt into dropping it.
 The next day, the puppies all happily chew on the bone.

 This was followed by a one-week story about Scamp meeting an owl, and then another four-week story (December 1955 to January 1956) in which Scamp's siblings are named.
 One sister, who is ladylike, is named Fluffy, and Tramp calls the tomboy sister Ruffy.
 That leaves the baby brother without a name.
 The family is playing in the snow, and the baby slides down the hill toward a frozen lake with a huge hole in the ice.
 Scamp and Ruffy fall into the water and are rescued by Tramp, but the baby boy says that he did not fall in the water, he just "scooted" over it.
 Tramp and Lady decide to call him Scooter.